By Don Lajoie,

 When his family found out, they were furious at their son and his sex-for-pay

 father himself, and a second alleged victim, now 19, recalled their

 relationships with the Canadian aid worker in interviews arranged by their town

 elders.
-Caribbean cultures, heavily influenced by the
+Caribbean cultures, heavily influenced by the Roman Catholic Church,

-were really mad, but they were afraid money would be cut off. . . .
+really mad, but they were afraid money would be cut off. . . .
 I’m not

-alone because other people were abused that way,”
+alone because other people were abused that way,” he said.

 Mission sex — it’s Haiti’s dirty little secret.

 “perfect storm” of socio-economic conditions for abuse by visiting

 humanitarians.
 It’s tropical temperatures and breathtaking natural beauty

 are easily, and cheaply, accessible from North America.
 Heavily dependent on

 Peacekeeping troops, aid workers, non-governmental organization employees,

-exploitation with arrogant impunity, according to Save the
+exploitation with arrogant impunity, according to Save the Children, the

-there are few opportunities for youth,” said Margarett Lubin,
+few opportunities for youth,” said Margarett Lubin, Save the

 Haiti has neither adequate sex-offender laws nor the police to enforce

-said the problem is probably much larger than official data suggest because Haiti
+the problem is probably much larger than official data suggest because Haiti

-creates a “perfect storm” for such crimes
+creates a “perfect storm” for such crimes to flourish.

 “There’s a level of impunity in Haiti because of its largely